 These that I have mentioned above (together with my other short trips) were just a part of the ups and downs I experienced in 2018.
 Well, it was mostly: down-down-down-up down-down-down-up cycle.
 In short, I was barely surviving.

 Because I loved my work, I taught myself to love all the soul-killing challenges given to me.
 I needed to find the means not to quit my dream job just because the working environment frustrates me.
-I started listening to podcasts, reading books, and websites about self-development and growth.
+I started listening to podcasts and reading books and websites about self-development and growth.

 Reading self-improvement books

 It was the time I discovered the Mark Manson website.
-During my long commute, Mark Mansons’ articles filled the screen of my phone.
+During my long commute, Mark Mansons’ articles filled my phone screen.
 I’ve read Paolo Coelho’s The Alchemist and Mitch Albom’s Tuesdays with Morrie too.

-These writings taught me well, and they changed the way I perceive life.
+These writings taught me well, and they changed how I perceive life.
 I am fascinated by the idea of Personal Legend from The Alchemist.
 Then, I will never forget the message of Tuesdays With Morrie: Living a meaningful life.

 Listening to meaningful songs

-There were times when I cannot read during the commute.
+There were times when I could not read during the commute.
 So I listened to meaningful songs instead.
 Here is my Spotify playlist about living inspired.
 There were other songs that I’ve already removed, but essentially, most of the songs that I’ve listened to stay in the playlist.